 Try a Gentle Exfoliator

 If you have visible pores, try gently exfoliating your face.
-Exfoliating can help to minimize the look of large pores and remove the build up of oil, toxins, and dirt.
+Exfoliating can help to minimize the look of large pores and remove the build up of oil, toxins, dirt dead skin cells.
 Just be careful that you don't go overboard.
 Gentle is the name of the game, don’t you any scrubs that are excessively rough or you will simply create inflammation.

 Tone It Up

 Once you’ve exfoliated, you can use a toner to help restore your skin’s pH balance and control the production of oil.
 Toners work to tighten your skin, making your pores look smaller and remove any remaining impurities that might be left on your skin’s surface.